lacolaco/blog.lacolaco.net/content/post/async-pipe-initial-null-problem-en.md

 With this approach, the template is not rendered until the value first flows, and re-rendering can be triggered only when the value flows.
 It solves the Initial Null Problem, and is also CPU-friendly because re-rendering is limited only when necessary.

-By the way, the type of `state` in `let state`is inferred from the type of `source$` exactly if Ivy of Angular v9 or later, and  if `strictTemplates` flag is enabled.
+By the way, the type of `state` in `let state`is inferred from the type of `source$` exactly if Ivy and  `strictTemplates` flag are enabled.
 When you make a mistake use of `state`, AOT compiler throws an error.

 ```html
 <div *rxSubscribe="source$; let state">